Back to Louisiana

 • Adds 'and' after 'governor,' before 'the executive' on page 4, line 13.

-• The amendment text does not provide full context about the task force's roles and responsibilities beyond these specific changes.
+• The amendment text does not provide full context or details about the task force's roles and responsibilities beyond these specific changes.

-Plain English: The amendment adds two new members to a task force on illegal dumping and specifies their roles.
+Plain English: The amendment adds two new members to a task force on illegal dumping and specifies that the lieutenant governor and the executive director of the Police Jury Association of Louisiana will be involved in appointing members.

-• Adds one representative from Keep Louisiana Beautiful, appointed by the lieutenant governor, to the task force.
+• Adds one representative from Keep Louisiana Beautiful, appointed by the lieutenant governor.

-• Adds one representative from the Police Jury Association of Louisiana, appointed by the executive director, to the task force.
+• Adds one representative from the Police Jury Association of Louisiana, appointed by its executive director.

 Bill History